nelsoft-easyshop/react-serverside-renderer/README.md

 You can make the execution step faster by creating an npm run-script for server.js:

-1. At the package.json in the root of the application, add the following script commands:
+A. At the package.json in the root of the application, add the following script commands:

 ```
   "scripts": {